Bulldogs' run for dome cut short

 While the Bulldogs had a strong offense this season, its defense was reliable and efficient as always.
 The defense was led by senior Cameron Maxfield, who led the team in tackles for loss with 11 and sacks with 5.
 Durkin lead the team in total tackles with 64.5 and was near the top of every statistic.

 While all of these players finished their final season as Bulldogs, next year’s roster will be filled with promising individuals.
 Junior Ben Wilson was behind Lane in receiving this year and looks to be a key player next season, along with junior Nijel McIntosh who ran in four touchdowns this season.

 On the defensive side, juniors Jatten Kuhrt and Mason Morris will be aggressive tacklers in the 2017 season, with both of them racking upwards of 24 tackles on this season.
 Lastly, juniors Josh Licata and Blake Rollinger are promising defensive backs who will rule the air next season, both having interceptions in the 2016 year.

-While the Bulldogs were downed by the Iowa City West Trojans, the team had an excellent season with multiple top-10 showdown victories and a district championship under its belt.
+While the Bulldogs were downed by the Iowa City West Trojans, a team that will move onto the round of playoffs against Cedar Rapids Prairie, the team had an excellent season with multiple top-ten showdown victories and a district championship under its belt.
 Bettendorf looks towards next season with the skilled group of young athletes returning to its program and eyes set on returning to the UNI-Dome in Cedar Falls.